 ARC's film programme features a range of mainstream, arthouse and family films, independent and world cinema.
 We regularly host post-show discussions and Q&A sessions with guests.
-We also screen live broadcasts such as NT Live and international ballet and opera productions.
-Regular film screenings run Tuesday - Saturday, with matinee and evening screenings.
-One-off screenings take place on Monday nights, either as private hires or collaborations.
+We also screen live broadcasts such as NT Live and other productions.
+Regular film screenings run Wednesday - Saturday, with matinee and evening screenings.
+One-off screenings take place on Monday and Tuesday nights, either as private hires or collaborations.